ribeirohugo/go_rest_api/README.md

-# Golang Startup
+# Golang Basic REST API

-Golang basic web application structure using an onion architecture approach.
+Golang basic REST API is a web application structure using an onion architecture approach.

+It implements controller, service, database layers, that makes above layers independent of which database (or any other bottom layer type e.g. other API downstream) type is being used.
+There are ``cmd`` implemented examples of the application, for each database type: ``mongo``, ``mysql`` and ``postgres``.

+It also could be a useful structure for Golang development, having model, config loading, implemented GitHub workflows, Makefile, that are often requirements of a Golang application.

 ## 1. Config